Alamgir-EEEKUET/A-Two-Stage-Fuzzy-Forecasting-and-PSO-Based-Dispatch-Framework-for-Grid-Connected-Microgrid/README.md

 ## License

-Code in this repository is released under the MIT License (see `LICENSE`).
+Code in this repository is released under CC BY 4.0 (see `LICENSE`).
 The redistributed raw data file (`Microgrid_data.csv`) originates from the FLYao District Microgrid Dataset repository; please consult that repository's own license terms before further redistribution.

 ## Contact